 Magic may be a tempting route to take in Skyrim, but the way sorcery functions in the game can make it very off-putting.
 Invested Magic addresses Skyrim’s poor buff systems by making them an ‘investment’; casting them only costs ten mana points, but those points are deducted from your total mana pool for as long as the spell lasts.
 Buffs last for much longer now – stopping that annoying need to constantly re-cast – but the trade-off is a smaller mana reserve for other spells.
 A much more logical way of handling armour spells, we’re sure you’ll agree.

 Midas Magic is an excellent mod that adds a whole library’s worth of spells to the discerning caster’s arsenal, and it certainly makes being a wizard much more appealing than in the vanilla game.
 Midas Magic Evolved only strengthens that mod, adding a further 250 spells.
 Wonderfully, these include a variety of ‘beam’ spells, adding a little Magicka chaos to your wizarding adventures.

 Realistic Needs and Diseases

-With survival sims like DayZ and Rust booming with increased popularity at the moment, it’s no wonder that modders have been inspired to add a level of hardcore survivalism to Skyrim.
+With survival sims like DayZ and Rust booming with increased popularity at the moment, it’s no wonder modders have been inspired to add a level of hardcore survivalism to Skyrim.
 After all, its snowy expanses are the perfect lands to test your mettle in.
-Realistic Needs and Diseases forces you to eat, drink, and sleep regularly to stay functional, making a stop off at the tavern a fun but necessary part of your daily routine.
+Realistic Needs and Diseases forces you to eat, drink, and sleep regularly to stay functional, making a stop at the tavern a fun but necessary part of your daily routine.
 Diseases are much more damaging to your health, and require adequate treatment before you can continue your adventure.